 The good news is that most or all of these problems can be remedied by dropping a few pounds.
-Losing just 10 percent of your body weight can cut arthritis pain in half.
-Losing 20 percent can cut arthritis pain by another 25 percent or more, Dr. Messier says.
+Losing just 10% of your body weight can cut arthritis pain in half.
+Losing 20% can cut arthritis pain by another 25% or more, Dr. Messier says.
 It may also slow or even stop disease progression.
-The bonus: Healthy weight loss can also lower blood pressure and reduce the risk of diabetes and heart disease.
+The bonus: Healthy weight loss can also lower blood pressure and reduce your risk of diabetes and heart disease.

 Diagnosed With Osteoarthritis?

 Get the latest news and tips about living with OA in the Living Your Yes! e-newsletter.